-There are many "authorities" in sound healing and some of them are misleading the subject by spreading unreliable teachings.
-I know that some of these people were misled themselves and they strongly believe that there is nothing wrong with the knowledge they teach.
-They have the best intentions, projecting so much love and care, but yet, if you choose to follow the path they offer, will you discover the truth?
+There are many "authorities" in the sound healing community and some of them are misleading the subject by spreading unreliable teachings about the relationship between notes and chakras.
+I know that some of these teachers were misled themselves and they strongly believe that there is nothing wrong with the knowledge they teach.
+They have the best intentions, projecting so much love and care, but yet, if you choose to blindly follow the path they offer, will you discover the truth?

 Unfortunately, there are also fake gurus and I will allow myself to say BE AWARE OF THE SPIRITUAL FRAUD!